 - Option B: A minimum of 12 credits in two or more departments, with a minimum of 6 credits outside of the School of Education.
 The remaining credits may be taken within the School of Education, but must be taken outside of the department of specialization.

-Subsequent to admission to the Urban Education Doctoral Program (UEDP), the student must submit a Program of Study in Mathematics Education developed in conjunction with the student’s advisor for approval by the Mathematics Education Graduate Committee and the Director of the UEDP.
+After admission to the Urban Education Doctoral Program (UEDP), the student must submit a Plan of Studies in Mathematics Education developed in conjunction with the student’s Major Professor for approval by the Director of the UEDP.

-The student must meet all of the program requirements of the Urban Education Doctoral Program.
+The student must meet all of the program requirements of the Urban Education Doctoral Program, including 9 credits of doctoral seminars and 12-13 credits of research methods.

-The specialization in Mathematics Education consists of a minimum of 9 required credits in advanced mathematics education and 23 elective credits in mathematics education, related coursework, or an optional minor.
-Transfer credits from prior graduate work must fulfill program requirements and be approved by the Major Professor.
+The specialization in Mathematics Education consists of 9 required credits in advanced mathematics education and a minimum of 23 elective credits in mathematics education, related coursework, dissertator credits, or a minor.
+Relevant master’s degree and other prior graduate coursework may be used to fulfill program requirements.
 At least 12 credits in mathematics education must be taken after admission to the program.

 |Curriculum and Standards for School Mathematics|